jonaszubindu/CRIRES-planning-tool/README.md

 #### Constraints for Candidates

 The constraints can be found in Nasa_Archive_Selection.txt and can be adequately changed.
 The file also contains the column names that should be loaded.
-Only few of these columns are at the end actually called, however, as the tool evolves for other applications, columns can be added or deleted, as desired:

 ![Nasa_Archive_Selection.txt](docs/Screenshot%202020-09-15%20at%2017.49.49.png)